 History: The Horse Racing Act of 1927 had different privilege tax schedules for thoroughbred and harness racing wagers.
-The Horse Racing Act of 1975 established a single privilege tax schedule for wagers on both types of racing.
+The Illinois Horse Racing Act of 1975 established a single privilege tax schedule for wagers on both types of racing.
 The 1975 Act based the tax on the daily wagering handle, rather than on the cumulative handle at a race meeting as under the 1927 Act.
 In 1979 the graduated tax rate on daily wagers was reduced by percentages ranging from 53.3% for amounts wagered up to \$200,000 per day, to 20.5% for amounts over \$3 million per day.
 Downstate tax rates were enacted in 1985 but repealed January 1, 2000.

 A 1986 law phased out the graduated racing privilege tax rates.
 Beginning in 1988, the privilege tax rate was a flat 2% at Cook County tracks (Arlington, Hawthorne, and Maywood).
 At Downstate tracks (Balmoral and Fairmount) the tax rate was 1% of the first \$400,000 wagered each day and 2% on the excess over \$400,000.
-The Quad City Downs in Rock Island stopped live racing in 1994, but it still has off-track betting.
 Arlington was closed for the 1998 racing season, and Sportsman's closed in 2003.

 Off-track betting was authorized on July 1, 1987.
-Quad City Downs and Balmoral are authorized by statute to have up to 6 OTB locations; Fairmount, 7; and Arlington, Hawthorne, and Maywood, 8.
-Hawthorne and Maywood currently operate 6 OTB locations; Arlington, 5;

-Quad City Downs, 4; and Balmoral and Fairmount, 3.
-Originally, the locations for the Cook County tracks could not be more than 90 miles from their respective sponsoring tracks, and the locations of the Downstate tracks could not be more than 135 miles from their sponsoring tracks.
-A 2014 law expanded the limit to 140 miles for all locations statewide.
-However, neither kind of location can be within 5 miles of an existing track without written permission from the track owner; and, if the location was licensed after 2013 and is outside Chicago, it cannot be within 8 miles of an existing track without written permission from the track owner.
-There are currently 17 locations for the three Cook County tracks, and 10 locations for the three Downstate tracks.
+Fairmount is authorized by statute to have up to 9 OTB locations; Hawthorne 16; and Arlington 18.
+(Note: Balmoral, Maywood, and Quad City Downs are closed.)
+Hawthorne currently operates 8 OTB locations; Arlington 9; and Fairmount 3.
+Originally, locations for the Cook County tracks could not be more than 90 miles from their sponsoring tracks, and the locations of the Downstate tracks could not be more than 135 miles from their sponsoring tracks.
+A 2014 law expanded the limit to 140 miles for all locations statewide, and a 2016 law further expanded the limit to 160 miles.
+But neither kind of location can be within 5 miles of an existing track without written permission from the track owner; and if the location was licensed after 2013 and is outside Chicago, it cannot be within 8 miles of an existing track without written permission from the track owner.
+There are currently 17 locations for the two Cook County tracks and 3 locations for the single Downstate track.

 The graduated privilege tax was abolished in 1999 and replaced by a flat-rate pari-mutuel tax.
 A 2009 law authorized advance-deposit wagering from August 25, 2009 through August 25, 2012.
 Proceeds from the additional 0.25% tax on advance-deposit wagers went to the Quarter Horse Purse Fund (a non-appropriated trust fund administered by the Racing Board for paying purses for quarter horse races).
 A 2012 law continued this authorization through December 31, 2012; added a 0.18% tax on winnings from advance-deposit wagering; and changed distribution of the 0.25% tax to the standardbred purse accounts of the organization licensees.
 Although advance-deposit wagering authorization expired at the start of 2013, a 2013 law continued the authorization through January 31, 2014 and retroactively authorized any wagering that had taken place.
 That law also changed distribution of the 0.25% tax to the Standardbred Purse Fund (a non-appropriated fund administered by the Racing Board to pay purses for standardbred horse races).
-A 2014 law continued advance-deposit wagering authorization through February 1, 2017; gave authority for licensees to charge 0.5% of winnings; and imposed a 0.2% surcharge on winnings.
+A 2014 law continued advance-deposit wagering authorization through February 1, 2017; authorized licensees to charge 0.5% of winnings; and imposed a 0.2% surcharge on winnings.
+A 2016 law continued advance-deposit wagering authorization, and the 0.5%, 0.2%, and 0.25% surcharges on winnings, through December 31, 2018.